-B0 boots are flexible in the soles and uppers, making them comfortable straight from the box and great for general hill walking below the snow line.
+B0 boots are flexible in the soles and uppers, making them comfortable straight from the box and great for general hillwalking below the snow line.
 Even with modern flexible linking bars, crampons will not be able to flex as much as these boots.
-This flexing disparity places undue pressure through the binding and can cause your crampon to pull loose with potentially disastrous results.
+This flexing disparity places undue pressure through the binding, which can cause your crampon to pull loose with potentially disastrous results.
 You may also find that crampon straps dig in through the softer upper fabrics leading to significant discomfort.
 So for reasons of comfort and safety, B0s should be avoided for use on snow.

 Caring For Crampons

-When used and cared for correctly, crampons should be able to withstand a lot of punishment, and just by observing a few simple practices you can keep them performing season after season.
+When used and cared for correctly, crampons should be able to withstand a lot of punishment.
+By observing a few simple practices, you can keep them performing season after season.

-- Avoid using on rock.
-While it could be impractical to keeping taking your crampons off on a mixed route, using them for long periods on rock will blunt the points far quicker than ice and increase the likelihood of them bending.
+- Avoid using on rock: while it could be impractical to keep taking your crampons off on a mixed route, using them for long periods on rock will blunt the points far quicker than ice and increase the likelihood of them bending

-- Store in a cool, dry place.
-Ensure your crampons are dry when you put them into storage to deter any rust forming on any exposed steel.
-As an extra precaution, a light coat of oil for long term storage will provide extra protection.
+- Store in a cool, dry place: ensure your crampons are dry when you put them into storage to deter any rust forming on any exposed steel.
+As an extra precaution, a light coat of oil for long term storage will increase protection

 Take A Look At Our Other Buying Guides